hplt-project/data-analytics-tool/README.md

 With the optional flags being:
 * `--no-register-labels`: Avoids obtaining Register Labels, that is a slow part of the pipeline.
 Recommended for large corpora or when not running on CPU.
+* `--no-domain-labels`: Skips domain classification, reducing runtime.
 * `--no-cache`: Avoids using [cache](https://github.com/kpu/preprocess).
 Use this flag for very large corpora, when you consider that your unique segments (non-duplicates) won't fit in memory.
 This will make some parts of the pipeline slower, but it will still be able to run.
 This flag alone does not skip any feature.
 * `--debug`: Don't remove the workdir after finishing the run ('/work/transient/XXXXXX/`)

 The first two flags affect to the performance of the pipeline.
 You probably want to start with `--no-register-labels` and then add `--no-cache` if needed.

+### Domain labels configuration

+Domain labels use `nvidia/multilingual-domain-classifier` ([HF model card](https://huggingface.co/nvidia/multilingual-domain-classifier)).
+Configuration via environment variables (read by `runstats.sh` and forwarded to the classifier):

+- `DOMAIN_TOPK` (int, default `3`): number of top labels per document to count.
+Note that with `topk > 1`, a single document can contribute to multiple domain bins, so the sum of counts in `domain_labels` can exceed the number of documents.
+- `DOMAIN_MINCONF` (float, default `0.5`): minimum softmax confidence; if none exceed this threshold for a document, the document is counted as `UNK`.
+- `DOMAIN_REVISION` (string, optional): model revision pin for reproducibility (applies to both model and tokenizer).
+It is recommended to pin a specific revision in production to avoid upstream changes affecting results.
+- `DOMAIN_LANGS` (string, optional): space-separated allowlist of language codes for running domain classification.
+Defaults to the 52 languages supported by the model.

+Alternatively, you can pass the equivalent flags directly to the classifier if you run it standalone: `--topk`, `--minconf`, `--revision`.
+CLI flags take precedence over environment variables when provided.

+The generated stats YAML includes a `domain_labels_meta` field with minimal metadata: `model_id`, `revision`, `topk`, `minconf` used for the run.

 ### Other scripts